The long overdue abolition of the marriage penalty

 The groundbreaking verdict- the story continues

-7.5 years after the vote comes the bang.
-The Lausanne judges declared the vote on the marriage penalty invalid by 4 votes to 1.
-The decision of 10 April 2019 sets a precedent in the voting history of Switzerland.
-According to Switzerland's highest authority, the freedom to vote within the meaning of Art.
+7.5 years after the vote, the drumbeat.
+The judges in Lausanne declared the vote on the marriage penalty invalid by 4 votes to 1.
+The ruling of April 10, 2019 sets a precedent in the history of voting in Switzerland.
+According to Switzerland's highest court, the freedom to vote within the meaning of Art.
 34 para.
-2 BV, including the requirement of transparency for voters, has been violated.
-The four judges who voted in favour concluded that the violations were such as to influence the very narrow result of the vote.
+2 of the Federal Constitution, including the requirement of transparency for voters, had been violated.
+The four judges who agreed concluded that the violations were capable of influencing the very close result of the vote.
 The seriousness of the irregularity due to the striking difference between the figures is an important factor here.

 The story continues - just how?

 What are the consequences of this decision from Lausanne?
 The Federal Supreme Court ruled that the vote was invalid and annulled it.
-The Federal Council was then required to decide what to do with the initiative or the vote.
-In principle, there are two options in this case: On the one hand, the Federal Council can put the referendum bill back to parliamentary debate, or it can immediately call a new vote with the same initiative text.
-In principle, both options have a real chance of finally abolishing the "marriage penalty".
-In the first option, however, there would also be the possibility of finally deleting the hotly debated and controversial paragraph in the initiative text that establishes marriage as a cohabitation between a woman and a man, which may promise better chances of success in a new vote on the proposal and, with the elimination of an old societal "braid", not establish a new societal "division" with the narrow redefinition of the concept of marriage in the constitution.
-Shortly after publication of the Federal Supreme Court ruling, the Federal Council was inclined to give preference to the latter option and to confront the people directly with the project.
-However, the CVP was not happy about this, as the initiators are aware of the problems of the controversial definition of marriage.
-Thanks to lobbying, the Christian People's Party succeeded at the end of June when the Federal Council announced its decision to send the initiative to parliament again for discussion.
-To this end, the Federal Council issued a supplementary message for the attention of parliament in August 2019, before the 2019 autumn session.
+The Federal Council was then required to decide what to do with the initiative or vote.
+In principle, there are two options in this case: On the one hand, the Federal Council can submit the referendum bill for parliamentary deliberation again, or it can immediately schedule a new vote with the same initiative text.
+In principle, both options have a real chance of the "marriage penalty" being abolished for good.
+In the first option, however, there would also be the possibility of finally deleting the hotly debated and controversial paragraph in the initiative text, which establishes marriage as a cohabitation between a man and a woman, which may promise a better chance of success in a new vote on the bill and, with the removal of an old societal braid, would not establish a new societal "division" with the narrow definition of marriage in the constitution.
+Shortly after the Federal Supreme Court ruling was published, the Federal Council was inclined to give preference to the latter option and put the proposal directly to the people.
+However, this was not to the CVP's liking, as the initiators are aware of the problems with the controversial definition of marriage.
+Thanks to lobbying, the Christian People's Party succeeded at the end of June when the Federal Council announced its decision to send the initiative back to parliament for discussion.
+To this end, the Federal Council issued a supplementary dispatch to Parliament in August 2019 ahead of the 2019 fall session.
 The reason for this decision by the executive is that another bill to abolish the marriage penalty is currently pending in parliament.
-This pending bill could, if Parliament so wishes, be drafted into an indirect counter-proposal to the CVP initiative.
+This pending bill could, if Parliament so wishes, be developed into an indirect counter-proposal to the CVP initiative.

 See also the article in the Aargauerzeitung from 22 June 2019